 Prior to teaching, I began my social work career as a YWCA Youth Director where I planned and implemented after school programs for children living in low-income housing, facilitated groups for adolescent girls, planned community events and coordinated summer camps including one for children with social, emotional and/or behavioral issues.
 Subsequently, I went to graduate school in Baltimore, MD where I helped with community organizing and program development in several grassroots nonprofit organizations and worked with Maryland Association of Nonprofit Organizations.
 While at SU, I have been involved with the YWCA Carlisle, Pennsylvania GEAR-Up and Cumberland/Perry Housing and Community Partnership.
-Iengage in continuous learning by attending numerous conferences and workshops each year along with serving as a volunteer in the community.
-I am currently working with community members and social service providers to create a centralized location for social services and youth programming in Shippensburg called the Shippensburg Community Resource Coalition (Katie's Place).
-This project will also provide a unique community-university partnership opportunity and encourage service learning opportunities.
+I engage in continuous learning by attending numerous conferences and workshops each year along with serving as a volunteer in the community.
+I am currently working with community members and social service providers to increase access to social services and youth programming in Shippensburg through the Shippensburg Community Resource Coalition: http://www.shipresources.org.
+This project will also provide a unique community-university partnership opportunity and encourage service learning opportunities and internships.

 My teaching and research interests include leadership in social services, community development, poverty, gender issues and social justice.
 I am particularly interested in transformational leadership and have published and provided training in this area.
 Whether I am training in a workshop or teaching in the classroom, I see my role as a facilitator of learning and work to actively engage participants.
 I also utilize as much service learning as possible to help students apply what they are learning while giving back to the community.
 I am passionate about social work and social justice and helping students develop critical thinking skills to use a systems perspective when thinking about social work services.